Peter Otto Holcomb

 Peter Otto Holcomb's name isn't on the Wall yet, and may never be - but he is remembered by the men with whom he served.

-From a Virtual Wall staff member,
+From a The Virtual Wall staff member,

 Ken Davis